olane/locationheatmap/README.md

 - Run `bower install`

 - Grab your location history using [Takeout](https://www.google.com/settings/takeout) as a `.zip`.
-Pull the `LocationHistory.json` file out of there and move it into the project's root directory, wherever you cloned it.
+Make sure to choose the JSON format.
+Pull `LocationHistory.json` out of the archive and move it into the project's root directory, wherever you cloned it. `LocationHistory.json` is in the `.gitignore` so you don't accidentally upload it.

 - Run `python -m SimpleHTTPServer <port number>` in the root directory of the project